Hierarchically branched diffusion models leverage dataset structure for class-conditional generation: Hierarchically branched diffusion models

-The branch points between all classes in $C$ naturally encode a \textit{hierarchy} of class similarities (Figure~\ref{fig:schematic}a).
-This hierarchy separates the diffusion from a single linear track into a branched structure, where each branch represents the diffusion of a subset of classes, and a subset of diffusion times.
+Together, the branch points between all classes in $C$ naturally encode a \textit{hierarchy} of class similarities (Figure~\ref{fig:schematic}a).
+This hierarchy separates diffusion time from a single linear track into a branched structure, where each branch represents the diffusion of a subset of classes, and a subset of diffusion times.
 For $\vert C\vert$ classes, there are $2\vert C\vert - 1$ branches.
-Each branch $b_{i} = (s_{i}, t_{i}, C_{i})$ of the diffusion model is defined by a particular diffusion time interval $[s_{i},t_{i})$ (where $0 \leq s_{i} < t_{i} < T$) and a subset of classes $C_{i} \subseteq C$ (where $C_{i} \neq \emptyset$).
+Each branch $b_{i} = (s_{i}, t_{i}, C_{i})$ is defined by a particular diffusion time interval $[s_{i},t_{i})$ (where $0 \leq s_{i} < t_{i} < T$) and a subset of classes $C_{i} \subseteq C$ (where $C_{i} \neq \emptyset$).
 The branches are constrained such that every class and time $(c, t) \in C\times [0, T)$ can be assigned to exactly one branch $b_{i}$ such that $c \in C_{i}$ and $t \in [s_{i},t_{i})$.
 The branches form a rooted tree starting from $t = T$ to $t = 0$.
 Late branches (large $t$) are shared across many different classes, as these classes diffuse nearly identically at later times.
 Early branches (small $t$) are unique to smaller subsets of classes.
 The earliest branches are responsible for generating only a single class.

-Additionally, as opposed to a conventional (``linear'', or ``non-hierarchical'') diffusion model which learns to reverse diffuse all classes and times using a single-task neural network, a branched diffusion model is implemented as a \textit{multi-task neural network}, where each output task predicts reverse diffusion for a single branch (e.g. in an SDE-based diffusion framework \cite{Song2021}, each prediction head learns the Stein score for a specific branch) (Figure \ref{fig:schematic}b).
+Additionally, unlike a conventional (``linear'', or ``non-hierarchical'') diffusion model which learns to reverse diffuse all classes and times using a single-task neural network, a branched diffusion model is implemented as a \textit{multi-task neural network}.
+Specifically, each output task predicts reverse diffusion (e.g. the Stein score) for a single branch (Figure \ref{fig:schematic}b).
 The multi-task architecture allows the model to learn the reverse-diffusion process distinctly for each branch, while the shared parameters allow the network to learn shared representations across tasks without an explosion in model complexity.
-Training a branched diffusion model follows nearly the same procedure as with a standard linear model, except for each input, we only perform gradient descent on the associated branch (i.e. model output task) (Algorithm \ref{suppalg:train}).
-To sample an object of class $c$, we perform reverse diffusion starting from time $T$ and follow the appropriate branch down (Algorithm \ref{suppalg:sample}).
+The reverse-diffusion equation becomes: